JonKuqi/Recommender_System_with_Collaborative_Filtering_Gr16/README.md

 From `1` to `n` are books that the user rated, and from `n+1` to `n+m` are the books that the user has gived rating."

 For each book that user has not gived any rate, from this table we calculate an average of similarity with all other rated books, indicated by the rate that user has gived to rated books.
 This means that we build a vector that has the value for each unrated books.
-We did this for 4 matrixes so this means that we have 4 vectors (for 4 books atribures).
+We did this for 4 matrixes so this means that we have 4 vectors (for 4 books atributes).
-Then we combined these 4 vectors, taking into account the importance of each attribute (title, author, genres, description, each having a value from 0 to 1, and many of them having a value of 1).
+Then we combined these 4 vectors, taking into account the importance of each attribute (title, author, genres, description, each having a value from 0 to 1, and sum of them having a value of 1).
 So, we ended up with a single vector.

 We combined this vector with the vector obtained from the calculations with Pearson similarity (which is user-based), but the combination happens in such a way that their effect on the final result depends on the number of ratings given by users in comparison to the number of books.
 This is described by the coefficients `alpha` and `beta`.